scaleoutsystems/examples/mnist-cpp/README.md

 Finally, you can navigate again to https://localhost:8090 and start the experiment from the "control" tab.

 ## Clean up
-To clean up you can run: `docker-compose down`.
+To clean up you can run: `sudo docker-compose down`.
 To exit the Docker environment simply run `exit`.